 Value the ability to effectively communicate in a variety of situations, from the workplace to your communities and families whose children are in your care.

 Promotes the development of young children in the academic, social and emotional domains.
 Examines developmentally appropriate methods for writing and assessing behavioral objectives, lesson plans and activity goals.

 Explores characteristics of children at different ages, children’s developmental needs and the foundation of early childhood education.
-You'll learn the fundamentals of developmentally appropriate practices as it relates to child development, individual needs, building self-esteem in children and using interposal skills and communication within the classroom and center.
+You'll learn the fundamentals of developmentally appropriate practices as it relates to child development, individual needs, building self-esteem in children and using interpersonal skills and communication within the program or setting.

 Explores effective strategies for observation and assessment in early childhood education.
 You'll learn to understand the observation, assessment and planning cycle and its impact on promoting children’s development.

 Rasmussen University is committed to making education more affordable for all students.
 Our tuition estimating tool can help you visualize the cost of your degree and see what savings opportunities are available to help you achieve it.

 While we aim to reduce your tuition through our credit transfer policies and other ways to help you save on your education—we encourage you to seek outside scholarships as well.